simonbaudart/fritzing-esp-generic-board/README.md

 To select the output voltage for the V pin, you can use the jumper Jout

 All these GPIO can have resistor, or simple wire if no resistor is required, on the center of the board.

+### DC Output
+On left of the board, there is three connectors for GROUND, 3.3V and 5V that can be used with simple 2.54mm header or connector like these : https://amzn.to/3pWHxKi or https://amzn.to/43n3ArU

+These connectors can also be used as DC input.

+Note : the track for all the GROUND and DC Power is 32mil width, it can handle up to 2A depending the the DC Input max current (https://amzn.to/3MS7B2v is only 0.6A)

 ## UART
 The uart is exposed on top right of the board with connecter like this : https://amzn.to/3IvOrMX